Microeconomic Theory at Michigan State University

 development, trade, public economics, decision theory, and micro-founded macroeconomics.

-The core theory faculty are Jay Pil Choi, Jon Eguia, Thomas Jeitschko, Ce Liu, Arijit Mukherjee, and Hanzhe Zhang,
+Jay Pil Choi, Jon Eguia, Thomas Jeitschko, Ce Liu, Arijit Mukherjee, and Hanzhe Zhang,

 who actively participate in research and teaching activities.